brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - But **63% of those same people use AI for their own emotional support**
 - Among parents specifically concerned about AI's impact: **45.2% still use AI companionship themselves**

-**Why This Matters:** This "protective paradox" shows people recognize risks for vulnerable populations while exempting themselves, reflecting how we often see ourselves as less susceptible to technology's negative effects than others.
+**Why This Matters:** This "protective paradox" reveals a profound disconnect in how we assess risk for ourselves versus others.
+The fact that 63% of those who believe AI harms children still use it themselves suggests we operate under a "personal exceptionalism" bias—we're sophisticated users who can handle it, but others (especially children) are vulnerable.
+This mirrors patterns seen with social media, where parents restrict children's use while scrolling themselves.

 ### 3.3 The Reluctant Confidant: Using Without Believing